UU-ER/AdOpT-NET0/docs/source/DataPreprocessing.rst

 - Load and define input data.

 An example of how to set up the model accordingly can be found :ref:`below <data-preprocessing_example-usage>`.
-For a more detailed description of each of the aforementioned steps, see the following pages:
+For a more detailed description of each of the aforementioned steps, and for the class that handles this data behind the scenes, see the following pages:

 .. toctree::
     :maxdepth: 1